 Ubuntu is a vibrant and diverse community that is active around the world and in many languages.
-Its activities happen primarily online in a variety of virtual venues, including mailing lists, IRC, Web forums, wikis, and two special Web-based community portals known as The Fridge and Planet Ubuntu.
+Its activities happen primarily online in a variety of virtual venues, including mailing lists, IRC, web forums, wikis, social media, ustream videocasts, developer and cloud portals as well as two special Web-based community portals known as The Fridge and Planet Ubuntu.
 Ubuntu complements this virtual activity with real-life meetings and conferences.
 The Ubuntu community is broken down into a variety of teams and processes.
 At the top of this government structure is the Ubuntu Community Council, the Technical Board, and SABDFL Mark Shuttleworth.
 Through a variety of ways, this community is designed to facilitate contributions easily.
 Ultimately, these contributions are recognized through a process culminating in official project membership and enfranchisement.